-Latter, Bloch wrote a sequel which mentions both to the Expiesand to himself and Lovecraft.
+Later, Bloch wrote a sequel which mentions both the Expiesand himself and Lovecraft.
 You would think that Bloch or Blake would have realized that they were carbon copies of each other down to having written almost identical stories.
 To top it off, the main character (Fiske) is also an avatar, as Bloch wrote under a pen name of "Tarleton Fiske".

 Frank Belknap Long had another character based off Lovecraft in "The Space-Eaters".

 The main character of Fritz Leiber's "Terror from the Depths" shares many similarities to Clark Ashton Smith.